1 William Street, Brisbane

-1 William Street is a skyscraper in William Street, Brisbane, Queensland, Australia.
+1 William Street (colloquially known as the Tower of Power) is a skyscraper in William Street, Brisbane, Queensland, Australia.
 At 259.8 m, it is the third-tallest building in the city and 12th-tallest building in Australia as of 2022.
-The modernist style office building is located in the Brisbane CBD, in close proximity to Parliament House.
-The building was developed for the Queensland Government as part of their plan for a renewed Government Administrative Precinct and to meet accommodation demands.
+The modernist office building is located in the Brisbane CBD, and in close proximity to the neighbouring Parliament House.
+The building was developed for the Queensland Government as part of its plan for a renewed Government Administrative Precinct and to meet accommodation demands.
 It was completed in October 2016 with over 5,000 government staff moving in over six weekends.

 History of the site

 The site was formerly bisected by Short Street and comprised a number of different allotments and uses.
 Buildings occupied the area as early as 1854 and it was used for a variety of functions including; manufacturing, warehousing, shipping, housing, and electricity generation.

 The Queensland Government began purchasing the properties in the 1960s as part of their Government Precinct development scheme and began demolishing the existing buildings, some dating to the 1850s.
 The demolition of the adjacent Bellevue Hotel and construction of 80 George Street saw the spoil from there dumped on the 1 William Street site.
-Short Street was closed and all of the site was amalgamated into one allotment, 1 William Street.

 In 1974, the site was allocated for future government offices.

 1 William Street is a 6778 m2 site, owned by the Queensland Government, and from 1982 until 2013 it was used as a government car park.
-The site encompasses a whole city block between William, Alice and Margaret Streets and Riverside Expressway.
+The site encompasses a whole city block between William, Alice and Margaret streets and Riverside Expressway.

-Since 2012, 1 William Street is often colloquially referred to as the "Campbell Newman Edifice Complex" which is a reference to the building’s shape and the political arrogance of the commissioning former Newman Government and that the building is filled entirely with Queensland Government public servants.